Can India and Pakistan ever be friends?

 Fundamental reality of Pakistan

-Opinions on how to deal with an adversarial neighbour widely vary naturally among policymakers on one hand and civil society activists on the other, with the latter constituency like South Asia Peace Action Network or Sapan (acronym means dream), a pan-South Asian collective of peaceniks who work, mostly online, with the lofty aim to “restore some of the historical unity of our common living space, without wishing any violence on the existing nation states.”
+Opinions on how to deal with an adversarial neighbour widely vary naturally among policymakers on one hand and civil society activists on the other, with the latter constituency like the South Asia Peace Action Network or Sapan (acronym means dream), a pan-South Asian association of peaceniks who work, mostly online, with the lofty aim to “restore some of the historical unity of our common living space, without wishing any violence on the existing nation states.”

-Even among the practitioners, some have been over the years lauded as hawks for playing tough with their subcontinental rivals and some derided as doves for seeking reconciliation and understanding only to be rebuffed.
+Even among the practitioners, some have been over the years labeled as hawks for playing tough with their subcontinental rivals and some derided as doves for seeking reconciliation and understanding only to be rebuffed.
 But one thing that Pakistan experts in India agree on, be they former diplomats, security officials, academics, or strategic analysts, is that the one single barrier to conciliation and friendship was the all-powerful Pakistan Army.

 "Pakistan Army is just 5% of the country, but they control the other 95% through a chokehold on the country's policy, particularly with regard to India," says Ajay Bisaria, the last Indian High Commissioner to Pakistan who was expelled in August 2019 and the relationship downgraded after India revoked Article 370 of its constitution to strip Jammu and Kashmir of its semi-autonomous status and integrated it politically with India.

-Bisaria thinks that since the Pakistan Army was going to be the main determinant of Pakistan's India policy over the foreseeable future, India must think of a way to engage with the Pakistan Army, "through quiet or direct channels" to keep some communication going if at least to maintain some kind of modus vivendi if not headway in the stalemated relationship.
+Bisaria thinks that since the Pakistan Army was going to be the main determinant of Pakistan's India policy over the foreseeable future, India must think of a way to engage with the Pakistan Army, "through quiet or direct channels" to keep some communication going, if at least to maintain a kind of modus vivendi if not headway in the stalemated relationship.
 A democratically elected government in India has been inherently wary of dealing with the army in Pakistan, however powerful it may be, and with resumption of cricketing ties remaining a non-starter, it is anybody's guess in which direction ties will be headed.

 As far as Indian thinking is concerned, an opportunity for dialogue for India can come up potentially only, in the words of the late National Security Adviser J N Dixit, who had dealt extensively with Pakistan, "if there is a fundamental transformation of the power structure of Pakistan, not only in terms of military components but also in terms of the social background and political inclinations of the plutocratic and feudal leadership of the major political parties in Pakistan".
 Dixit had written this about two decades ago.
 It's unfortunately the ground reality that still holds true.